Sarah Fisher Hartman Racing

-Sarah Fisher Hartman Racing is an auto racing team founded in January 2008 which competed in the Verizon IndyCar Series.
+Sarah Fisher Hartman Racing, currently competing as the Sarah Fisher Hartman Racing Development, is an auto racing team founded in January 2008 which competed in the Verizon IndyCar Series.
 The team is jointly owned by former driver Sarah Fisher, Fisher's husband Andrew O'Gara, and businessman Willis "Wink" E. Hartman.
 The team competed in the IndyCar Series until 2014, after which it merged with Ed Carpenter Racing to form CFH Racing for the 2015 season.
-The team ceased opperations after the 2015 season, but returned as a development series team in 2020 as Sarah Fisher Hartman Racing Development.
+The team ceased operations after the 2015 season, but returned as a development series team in 2020 as Sarah Fisher Hartman Racing Development.